The Hindenburg (film): Production notes

+Wise also intended to shoot the entire film in black and white and not just the disaster sequence.
+When Universal objected, he and production designer Edward Carfagno incorporated black and dark colors in the sets to "give an impression of black-and-white in a color film."

 Studio and special effects work was carried out at Sound Stage 12 in the Universal Studios complex.
 Wise's research was used to advantage, since the bulk of Zeppelin blueprints were destroyed in World War II.
 Using photographs, a recreated passenger area, gondola and superstructure of the giant airship was constructed to create a realistic exterior and interior set for the actors.
 A team of 80 artists and technicians working double shifts for four months, assembled a "giant Erector Set" consisting of eight tons of aluminum, 11000 yd of muslin, 24000 ft of sash cord and 2,000,000 rivets.

 The Hindenburg made extensive use of matte paintings to bring the Zeppelin to life.
 A highly detailed 25 ft model of the airship was "flown" via an elaborate setup where the stationary model was photographed by a mobile platform consisting of a camera and dolly on a track on Universal Studios' largest and tallest sound stage, Stage 12.
 For the scene where the airship drops water ballast, a matte painting was used, and sugar was dropped through a hole in the windows as water.
 To recreate the initial explosion of the airship, which was missed by the newsreel cameras, matte paintings and animation were used to make a superimposed explosion of the airship beside its mooring mast.
-The model of the Hindenburg was hung on display at the National Air and Space Museum in Washington, D.C. (photo at right).
-In 2022, the model was moved to the Steven F. Udvar-Hazy Center following the Smithsonian's renovation.
+The model of the Hindenburg was hung on display at the National Air and Space Museum in Washington, D.C. along with the gondola as part of its Balloons and Airships gallery. (photo at right).
+When the gallery closed in 1990, the model was relocated to the outside of the museum's gift shop, while the gondola was sold to NAS Lakehurst.
+In 2022, the Hindenburg model was moved a second time to the Steven F. Udvar-Hazy Center following the Smithsonian's renovation.

 A tragedy nearly happened during the filming of the Hindenburg's fiery demise.
 A full-scale section of the Zeppelin's nose was built for the film on Universal Studios' Stage 12, and was set to be destroyed by fire for the film's final destruction sequence.
 A half-dozen stunt artists wearing fire-retardant gear were placed in the nose replica as it was set afire; however, the fire quickly got out of control, causing several stunt artists to get lost in the smoke, damaging several cameras filming the action, and nearly destroying the sound stage.
-Only 4 seconds of footage from this sequence appears in the final cut of the film, but the entire sequence, as it had been planned, was not included.
+Only 4 seconds of footage from this sequence appears in the final cut of the film; the entire sequence, as it had been planned, was not included.

+The Hindenburg was one of only two theatrical films to be written by television screenwriting duo Richard Levinson and William Link, the other being 1977's Rollercoaster.